fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://googleprojectzero.blogspot.com/2021/04/designing-sockfuzzer-network-syscall.html">-Designing sockfuzzer, a network syscall fuzzer for XNU</a>

+<a href="https://github.com/kosmosec/proto-find">-Proto Find.
+Let's check if your target is vulnerable for client side prototype pollution</a>

 <a href="https://github.com/KathanP19/protoscan">-Prototype Pollution Scanner made in Golang</a>

 <a href="https://portswigger.net/daily-swig/new-differential-fuzzing-tool-reveals-novel-http-request-smuggling-techniques">-New differential fuzzing tool reveals novel HTTP request smuggling techniques</a>